alttch/myval/README.md

 * CHAR, VARCHAR

-* JSON/JSONB (encoded back to strings as LargeUtf8)
+* JSON/JSONB (encoded back to strings as LargeUtf8 when fetched)

 ## General limitations